 Yes she can!
-While it is encouraged to join in a troop setting, this may not always be possible depending on a girl's schedule.
-Juliette Girl Scouts are individually registered girl members in grades K-12, who are not affiliated with a troop and are able to complete Girl Scouts activities with the guidance of a parent or adult mentor.
+While it is encouraged to join in a troop setting, this may not always be desired or possible depending on a girl's schedule.
+Individually registered members in grades K-12 are able to complete Girl Scouts activities with the guidance of a parent or adult mentor.
 They participate in a way that fits their schedule, attending events and participating in activities that meet their needs and interests.

 Is there financial assistance available?